fschl/dotfiles/README.md

 # dotfiles

-some stuff that makes my linux life more portable and comfortable. uses containers. strongly inspired by awesome work of https://github.com/jfrazelle
+some stuff that makes my linux life more portable and comfortable. uses containers. strongly inspired by awesome work by https://github.com/jfrazelle